One of my personal favorite crime stores ever has to be the story of Jack The Ripper.

 The catastrophic aftermath would permanently damage the morals and the status Freemasonry had strived so long to build.

-The killer was suspected of going after women who were the root of wrongdoings in the society.
+The killer was suspected of going after women who were the root of wrongdoings in society.
 All the Whitechapel murders were prostitutes.

 Freemasonry members believe in a higher power and abide by moral guidance.
 This is one of the significant reasons that prompted people to assume that the perpetrator was a Mason.